Rajchal/discord-update-tar/README.md

     ```
 5. Open a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

-For questions or feedback, feel free to reach out at your-email@example.com.
+For questions or feedback, feel free to reach out at rajchalanjal1@gmail.com.